-These days the web is full of stories about how to massage your credit history and score to look your best to lenders.
-On this site and others, you’ve probably seen stories like “7 Fast Ways to Raise Your Credit Score” and “5 Do’s and 4 Don’ts to Repair Your Credit.”
+The internet is full of stories about how to massage your credit history and credit score to look your best to lenders.
+On this site and others, you’ve probably seen stories like “7 Ways to Boost Your Credit Score Fast” and “Fixing Your Credit?
+Do These 5 Things, Avoid These 3.”

-While these stories are helpful, if you’re seeking a perfect credit score, you don’t need them.
+While these stories are helpful, you don’t need them if you’re seeking a perfect credit score.

-Over the 25 years I’ve been doing personal finance news, I’ve done countless articles and TV stories about managing, improving and restoring credit.
-But here’s a confession.
-I’ve used few, if any, of the tips I’ve offered.
-Yet, my FICO credit score was recently a perfect 850.
-That’s it in the picture above.
+Over the decades that I’ve been doing personal finance news, I’ve done countless articles and TV stories about managing, improving and restoring credit.
+But here’s a confession: I’ve used few, if any, of the tips I’ve offered.
+Yet, my FICO credit score has reached a perfect 850.

-Some of those with credit problems today earned their bad marks at an early age.
+Some people with credit problems today earned their bad marks at an early age.
 This is partially their fault and partially the fault of the lending industry.

 When I was in college back in the 1970s, the credit game was simple: If you were a student and had no income, you couldn’t get a credit card or otherwise borrow, period.

 This, of course, is perfectly logical.
-What idiot would lend money to someone with no means of repaying it?
-Conversely, what idiot would borrow money, especially at exorbitant interest rates, that they can’t hope to repay?
+Who would lend money to someone with no means of repaying it?
+Conversely, who would borrow money, especially at exorbitant interest rates, that they can’t hope to repay?

-Fast forward a few decades and the world is now full of lending, and borrowing, idiots.
-For many years now, banks have been invading campuses, throwing credit cards at any student who can fog a mirror.
-And those students have been happily gobbling them up, some apparently with little thought of what happens when you’re charged 15 percent interest on money you can’t immediately repay.
+For many years now, banks have been throwing credit cards at any college student who can fog a mirror.
+And those students have been happily gobbling them up.

 I got my first credit card at age 21, shortly after I got my first job.
 In the 40 years since, I’ve rarely carried a balance and never paid a bill late.